-Proponents of legislation to overturn the Final Rule cite persistent workforce challenges as their primary reason for opposing minimum staffing standards for LTC facilities.
+Proponents of H.J.
+Res.
+139 cite persistent workforce challenges as their primary reason for opposing minimum staffing standards for LTC facilities.
 While ANA recognizes that LTC facilities and the broader health care delivery system have long struggled with chronic staffing challenges, these challenges are not insurmountable and many are a result of industry inaction and cost-cutting measures to improve facilities' bottom lines.
 The work environment in these facilities and other care settings must be improved to attract and retain nurses where they are needed the most.
 Consequently, we continue to call on all stakeholders, including Congress and the Administration, to take robust and immediate action to address nurses' work environment and enhance the nursing workforce pipeline.